Moles and Molar Mass: The Superpower for Counting in the Microscopic World - AP Chemistry Complete Notes

 Molar Mass: The Mass of a Mole

-Molar mass is numerically equal to the atomic mass of an element in grams per mole.
+Atomic mass of an element in grams per is numerically equal to Molar mass.
 For example, sodium (Na) has an atomic mass of 22.989 amu, so its molar mass is 22.989 g/mol.
-This concept allows us to relate the mass of a substance to the number of particles it contains.
+This concept permits us to associate the mass of a substance to the number of particles it have.

-2. Look up their atomic masses on the periodic table (in atomic mass units, amu).
+2. Search their atomic masses on the periodic table (in atomic mass units, amu).

-3. The number of atoms will be multiplied by the atomic mass of each element.
+3. The number of atoms will be multiplied by the atomic mass of every element.

 4. Add the results to get the total molar mass.